 - Manjari Tripathi (India)

-We would like to thank Sam Berkovic, Jorge Burneo and Lynette Sadleir for their contributions to the development of the project.
-Sam was on the steering committee until the end of 2011, and Jorge until the end of 2013.
-Lynette left the steering committee in early 2015.
+We would like to thank Sam Berkovic, Jorge Burneo and Lynette Sadleir, who were previous members of the steering group, for their contributions to the development of the project.

 We completed an International pilot study in 2012.
 A full report on this was published in Epilepsia, and is available on the Resources Page from this website.
 The pilot study was undertaken to test the website and database, and to strengthen the research group.
 Following the completion of the pilot study, we reviewed all aspects of the data-entry process, and the structure of the database, and have made significant improvements to the database.
 Further improvements are planned.